Elizabeth Taylor

 The wedding of Elizabeth Taylor and Larry Fortensky

-The guy agreed, and in 1991, Elizabeth Taylor's last, eighth wedding took place, organized with the help of her close friend Michael Jackson.
-Five years later, the couple amicably divorced, and Fortensky thanked his former wife for the time spent with her in wealth and luxury and for the million dollars he received as a settlement.
+He agreed, and in 1991, Elizabeth Taylor's final wedding — her eighth — took place, organized with the help of her close friend Michael Jackson.
+Five years later, the couple amicably divorced, and Fortensky thanked his ex-wife for the time spent with her in wealth and luxury — and for the million-dollar settlement he received.

 Later Years and Death

 Since the late '80s, Taylor mostly appeared in American television series, engaged in public activities and business, and launched her own perfume line.
-She devoted much time and effort to charity, founding her own AIDS Foundation.
-In 1993, the actress received her third golden statuette for "Outstanding Individual Contribution to Humanitarian Causes."
+She threw herself into charity work, founding her own AIDS Foundation.
+In 1993, she earned her third Oscar for "Outstanding Individual Contribution to Humanitarian Causes."

 Elizabeth Taylor's Third Oscar for Special Achievements